-TORONTO, March 11, 2016 /CNW/ - This weekend, as daylight saving time begins, Insurance Bureau of Canada (IBC) is reminding Ontarians of things to do around the house in the lead up to spring.
+EDMONTON, March 6, 2015 /CNW/ - As most provinces in Western Canada begin daylight saving time this weekend, Insurance Bureau of Canada (IBC) is reminding people about maintenance to do around the house as we turn the clocks forward.

 - Change batteries at least twice a year.

-- Ensure that you have a plan that works, and review it with your family to make sure they know what to do and where to go in case of an emergency.
+- Ensure that you have a plan that works, and review it with family members to remind them what to do and where to go in case of an emergency.

-- Have a professional inspect them to ensure that everything is connected, clean and in good working condition.
+- Have a professional inspect these to ensure that everything is connected and in good condition and that nothing is blocked.

 - If you have questions, contact your insurance representative.
-For further information, contact IBC's Consumer Information Centre at 1-844-2ask-IBC.
+For further information, consumers can contact IBC's Consumer Information Centre (1-844-2ASK-IBC).

 About Insurance Bureau of Canada